rushiranpise/aws-nuke/README.md

 # aws-nuke
-Script for using AWS Nuke
+Guide for using AWS Nuke

 # Install AWS Nuke on Ubuntu / WSL